You aren’t your cap table

 - “Friends” VCs are frankly less likely to talk about replacing you as CEO.
 This is less common than it once was, but still something to think about.
 When your VCs are all friends, if one of them believes in you — that’s usually enough to tip the balance in favor of “we believe in the CEO”.
 Even if it’s not your largest investor.
 But if your VCs aren’t friends, it can be challenging when the largest one loses some confidence.

 - Overall, much less drama.
+VCs on your board and cap table who are all friends just don’t sweat the lows as much.
 VC investors are an odd bunch.
 It’s a lonely job, with many layers of risk.
 And VCs that don’t know each other just worry more and play more games.
 There are more sharp elbows.
 More jockeying around ownership and control.
+And the bad times look sometimes, even worse than they are.
 But when all your investors know each other, you just don’t see that much of this.
 It’s all … calmer.
-And that’s better, all other things being equal.
+And folks reinforce to each other that bumps are just that — bumps.
+That’s better, all other things being equal.

 That’s the biggest benefit when all your VCs are friends.
 It dramatically increases the odds you get honest feedback, and it decreases the games VCs sometimes (maybe even oftentimes, these days) play behind your back a bit.
-That’s a lot different than the old days.
+And everyone sort of settles into a groupthink that things generally will be good, even in the rougher times.

-Best of all is when a VC brings in the next VC for the following round.
-If that’s also your #1 choice in the end, everyone starts off from a position of trust.
+In many cases, what’s best of all is when a VC brings in the next VC for the following round.
+If that’s also your #1 choice in the end, everyone starts off from a position of trust, that’s a win-win.
 That’s a great way to kick off any new relationship.
-And those are the start-ups I’ve seen scale, and raise more money — both in good times and bad — with much less drama.
+And those are the start-ups I’ve seen scale and raise more money — both in good times and bad — with much less drama.